bunkbed-tech/squadmaker/README.md

 ## Testing

-Run `nix run` from the `./backend` folder to run all of the tests in development.
+Run `docker-compose up --build` from `./backend` to run all of the tests in development.